MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/decommission-deactivate.md

 When you are ready to deactivate the protection service from Azure Information Protection, use the following instructions.

-## Deactivating Rights Management
+## Deactivating the protection service

-You must use PowerShell to deactivate the protection service, Azure Rights Management.
+You must use PowerShell to deactivate the protection service from Azure Information Protection.
 You can no longer activate or deactivate this service from admin portals.

 1. Install the AIPService module, to configure and manage the protection service.
 For instructions, see [Installing the AIPService PowerShell module](install-powershell.md).